natenka/pyneng-book-en/docs/source/book/09_functions/index.rst

 9. Functions
 ============================

-Function is a block of code that performs certain actions:
+Function:

-* function has a name to run this code block as many times as you want
+* has a name to run this code block as many times as you want

   * launch of function code is called a function call